Adlink-ROS/neuron_library_example/README.md

 ## Setup
 ### Option 1: Install Neuron Library
 If you use Neuron SDK, then Neuron Library should be built-in.
+Otherwise, you can download Neuron Library [here](https://github.com/Adlink-ROS/mraa/releases)

 You can use the example directly.

 Please contact ADLINK if you have any question about Neuorn Library.